ansible/ansible/docsite/rst/intro_installation.rst

 .. note::

-    As of 2.0 ansible uses a few more file handles to manage it's forks, OS X has a very low setting so if you want to use 15 or more forks you'll need to raise the ulimit, like so ``sudo launchctl limit maxfiles 1024 2048``.
-Or just any time you see a "Too many open files" error.
+    As of version 2.0, Ansible uses a few more file handles to manage its forks.
+OS X has a very low fork setting--to use 15 or more forks you must raise the *ulimit*, such as ``sudo launchctl limit maxfiles 1024 2048``.
+This is good troubleshooting advice to try any time you see a "Too many open files" type of error message.

 .. _managed_node_requirements: